 Even if students do not receive full-time offers at the end of an internship, they have still gained many experiences that could help them in their career search.
 And if they were paid during the internship, they will have a small financial start to tide them over as they look for jobs.
 The intern will also have professional connections that can notify or recommend them for opportunities, and they will possess the necessary skills to potentially have a fruitful career in that industry.

-If you are looking for a quality internship program, consider applying for Harmony Venture Labs’ MVP Internship Program.
-As an MVP, you can learn industry insight, gain real-world experience, and have access to mentors from a leading venture studio.
+As an intern, you can learn industry insight, gain real-world experience, and have access to mentors from a leading venture studio.
 HVL interns have the chance to make professional connections, work alongside teams that impact the community, and explore all aspects of business areas to expand their skill sets and see tangible results from their input.